ioos/ioos-atn-data/_docs/atn-sat-telem-specification-v1-0.md

 TODO: Check on sal lower bound.
 The argo manual says 2.

-#### Date Tests

-Valid start and end deployment dates are either provided in an XML metadata file alongside the data files or manually submitted through the ATN Data Registration portal.
+The `ioos_qc.axds.valid_range_test()` is applied by checking the ingested data against provider-supplied start and end deployment dates.
+Valid start and end deployment dates are either accessed from an XML metadata file alongside the data files or manually submitted through the ATN Data Registration portal.
 These provided date ranges are used to truncate the data on both ends, to account for time on land before deployment and after retrieval.

 #### Implementation Example